About

 - Click "Import CSV" on the Inventory page and upload your file.

-- All valid items will be added to your inventory at once with source = "Import".
+- All valid items will be added at once with source = "Import".

 Purchase Log